Quantum key distribution: E91 protocol: Artur Ekert (1991)

-Device Independent Quantum Key Distribution
+Device-Independent quantum key distribution

+One of the most significant vulnerabilities in a cryptosystem, whether quantum or classical, arises from a discrepancy between its theoretical design and its actual implementation.
+If a cryptosystem is implemented correctly and the hardware performs as expected, everything functions smoothly.
+However, what happens if this is not the case?
 In traditional QKD, the quantum devices used must be perfectly calibrated, trustworthy, and working exactly as they are expected to.
 Deviations from expected measurements can be extremely hard to detect, which leaves the entire system vulnerable.
-A new protocol called Device Independent QKD (DIQKD) or Measurement Device Independent QKD (MDIQKD) allows for the use of uncharacterized or untrusted devices, and for deviations from expected measurements to be included in the overall system.
+A new protocol called device independent QKD (DIQKD) or measurement device independent QKD (MDIQKD) allows for the use of uncharacterized or untrusted devices, and for deviations from expected measurements to be included in the overall system.
 These deviations will cause the protocol to abort when detected, rather than resulting in incorrect data.
+Specifically, the security of a protocol is not dependent on a correct model or implementation.
+Due to its robust security guarantees, DI protocols like DI-QKD are considered the gold standard in cryptography, as no attacks can exploit discrepancies between theoretical models and the implementation of quantum hardware.

+The most significant aspect of DI-QKD protocols lies in their capacity to verify the unpredictability of outcomes generated by various devices, such as those employed for cryptographic key generation, quantum computations, or the characterization of quantum properties including entanglement.
+Thus, DI-QKD protocols extend their utility beyond the realm of cryptography, serving as a formidable technique for hardware characterization.
+This is particularly pertinent in the evaluation of components and functionalities in quantum communication systems, especially with regard to fidelity metrics.
+Despite notable advancements in the field, DI-QKD protocols continue to depend on a limited set of minimal assumptions.
+These include the capability for clock synchronization and the expectation that classical hardware will perform as specified.
+Currently, while the potential for DI-QKD is substantial, challenges remain related to the reliable distribution of entanglement and the necessity for enhanced performance across systems.
+Therefore, considerable research effort is still required to advance DI-QKD schemes to their full potential.

 DIQKD was first proposed by Mayers and Yao, building off of the BB84 protocol.
-They presented that in DIQKD, the quantum device, which they refer to as the photon source, be manufactured to come with tests that can be run by Alice and Bob to “self-check” if their device is working properly.
+They presented that in DIQKD, the quantum device, which they refer to as the photon source, be manufactured to come with tests that can be run by Alice and Bob to "self-check" if their device is working properly.
 Such a test would only need to consider the classical inputs and outputs in order to determine how much information is at risk of being intercepted by Eve.
-A self checking, or “ideal” source would not have to be characterized, and would therefore not be susceptible to implementation flaws.
+A self checking, or "ideal" source would not have to be characterized, and would therefore not be susceptible to implementation flaws.